elomagic/spps-java/README.md

 ### JAR libraries

-Instead of using Maven, put all JAR files in the latest version into the lib folder of your application like Tomee.
+Instead of using Maven, put all these JAR files in the latest version into the lib folder of your application like Tomee.

 * SPPS with Bouncy Castle support
   * spps-jbc-2.x.x.jar - https://github.com/elomagic/spps-jbc